General Questions

 No, EWAVES not designed as an automated black-box trading system.

-EWAVES is intentionally developed as a powerful screening tool that enables discretionary traders to quickly identify and rank Elliott wave patterns across thousands of markets.
+EWAVES is intentionally developed as a powerful screening tool that enables discretionary market professionals to quickly identify and rank Elliott wave patterns across thousands of markets.
 As such, EWAVES incorporates the most reliable Elliott wave trading setups as templates.
 It also incorporates the ability for the end user to design their own setups.

 How does EWAVES change its mind?